JacobBonner/JenkinsTutorial/README.md

 For the most part, the goal is to integrate and use Jenkins with a SCM system, so that changes in an environment, like GitHub, are automatically pushed back into the Jenkins environment.
 This can be done through Webhooks.

 NOTE: For this section you will need to sign up for [ngrok](https://ngrok.com/).
 There is a free and paid version, but for the purposes of this tutorial you will only need the FREE version.
-If you don't wish to signup for and configure ngrok on your Jenkins server, then skip this section and continue to Part 6.
+If you don't wish to sign up for and configure ngrok on your Jenkins server, then skip this section and continue to Part 6.

 #### __5.4.1 - Create a Personal Access Token in Github__
-Before you can communicate with GitHub from Jenkins, you need generate a GitHub Personal Access Token that will be used by Jenkins.
+Before you can communicate with GitHub from Jenkins, you need to generate a GitHub Personal Access Token that will be used by Jenkins.

 1. To create a Personal Access Token in your Github environment, go to [this link](https://github.com/settings/tokens/new).
 Also, the steps to get to that link are:
     - Go to [Github](https://github.com)
     - Click on your user icon and select '[Settings](https://github.com/settings)' from the dropdown menu.
-    - Then scroll down and click on '[Developer Settings](https://github.com/settings/apps)' in the side bar.
+    - Then scroll down and click on '[Developer Settings](https://github.com/settings/apps)' in the sidebar.
     - Click on the option '[Personal access tokens](https://github.com/settings/tokens)' and then '[Generate new token](https://github.com/settings/tokens/new)'.
 2. For creating the token:
     - Give it the Note/Name `jenkins-integration`.